 Learning resources are available in all of the skills laboratories to meet program needs.
-Skills laboratories include: nursing (2), radiologic technology (2), surgical technology (1), and physical therapist assistant (1).
-There is one three-bed nurse aide skills laboratory on the Newport News campus and a twobed skills laboratory on the Gloucester campus.
+Skills laboratories include: nursing (2), nurse aide (1) radiologic technology (2), surgical technology (1), and physical therapist assistant (1).
 These skills laboratories provide an area for student practice and skills performance evaluation under faculty supervision.
 Each laboratory contains equipment identified by program faculty as necessary for instruction.
 Students are required to participate as subject or patient simulators during class, skills laboratory, and clinical learning experiences.
 The learning experiences are conducted in a respectful, safe, and professional manner at all times.
-Supply storage is provided in secured walk-in storage rooms located in or adjacent to the laboratories.
+Supply storage is provided in secured, walk-in storage rooms located in or adjacent to the laboratories.
 Open laboratory hours are available in some skills laboratories and upon request.
 Laboratory equipment is in good working order and is maintained on an ongoing basis by Riverside Regional Medical Center Biomed Department, Laerdal, and Hill-Rom.

-SIMULATION LABORATORY: The simulation skills laboratory contains a SimMan 3G[®], computerized, interactive, high fidelity simulation mannequin who talks, breathes, and responds like a patient.
-SimMan 3G[®] provides students with learning opportunities in a variety of realistic patient care situations in a safe learning environment.
-The simulation skills laboratory also contains a SimJunior[®] pediatric simulator that represents a 6 year old boy with a wide range of conditions from a healthy talking child to an unresponsive, critical patient.
+SIMULATION LABORATORY: The simulation skills laboratory contains SimMan 3G®, computerized, interactive, high simulation mannequin who talks, breathes, and responds like a patient.
+SimMan 3G® provides students with learning opportunities in a variety of realistic patient care situations in a safe learning The simulation skills laboratory also contains a environment.
+SimJunior® pediatric simulator that represents a six year old boy with a wide range of conditions from a healthy talking child to an unresponsive, critical patient.
 The simulation laboratory is equipped with an audio and video system which allows simulated human interaction between the student and a prerecorded or live human voice, and an audiovisual recording of the simulation for use by the instructor during the debriefing session.

-NURSING SKILLS LABORATORIES: The two nursing skills laboratories include over 1,700 square feet of practice space.
-The larger nursing laboratory contains seven electric patient beds with assorted adult low and mid-fidelity mannequins, a Vital-Sim®, two wall mounted blood pressure cuffs and an otoscopic and ophthalmoscopic trainer.
+NURSING SKILLS LABORATORIES: The two nursing laboratories include over 1,700 square feet of practice space.
+The larger nursing laboratory contains seven electric patient beds with assorted adult low and mid-fidelity mannequins, a VitalSim®, two wall mounted blood pressure cuffs and an otoscopic and ophthalmoscopic trainer.
 Three mounted headwalls provide simulations for suctioning and oxygen administration.
 Additional available equipment includes an obstetrics model to simulate antepartal and postpartal assessment, and a neonatal care station with an isolette, a radiant warmer unit, an electronic scale, and a newborn mannequin.
 The laboratory also contains a computer & LCD wall mounted monitor for video-based skills training.
-The smaller nursing laboratory is furnished with two critical care-style stations, including two electric beds.
+The smaller nursing laboratory is furnished with two critical carestyle stations, including two electric beds.
 Permanently mounted critical care headboard units provide simulations for suctioning, oxygen administration, electrical access, and lighting.
 Two adult low-fidelity mannequins and an airway management trainer are located at these stations.

-Campus: History & Facilities Information, Cont.
+Campus History & Facilities Information, cont.

-SKILLS LABORATORIES (CONT'D)
+SKILLS LABORATORIES, CONT.

-NURSE AIDE SKILLS LABORATORIES: The NA program has skills laboratories on both the Newport News campus and the Gloucester Campus.
-These skills laboratories contain patient beds and geriatric low-fidelity mannequins and sinks at each campus location.
-These laboratories have student and teaching stethoscopes, blood pressure cuffs, and assorted disposable supplies.
+NURSE AIDE SKILLS LABORATORY: The skills laboratory for the NA program contain patient beds, geriatric low-fidelity mannequins, and sinks.
+This laboratory has student and teaching stethoscopes, blood pressure cuffs, and assorted disposable supplies.

 RADIOLOGIC TECHNOLOGY SKILLS LABORATORIES: There are two large RT skills laboratories, each with a radiographic table with a bucky, an upright bucky, a column mounted non-energized radiographic tube, and appropriate accessories.
-These laboratories also contain wheelchairs, stretchers, radiographic image receptors, calipers, monitors, lead aprons, gloves, thyroid shields, patient movement devices, positioning sponges, image receptor holders, radiograph teaching files, and a full-body radiography phantom with complete skeleton.
+These laboratories also contain wheelchairs, stretchers, radiographic image receptors, calipers, monitors, lead aprons, gloves, thyroid shields, patient movement image positioning sponges, devices, receptor holders, radiograph teaching files, and a full-body radiography complete phantom with skeleton.